mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 Well, [...] yes, if you do zazen, your mind becomes calm.
 Okay?
 But right in the middle of calmness, still you cannot know what the calmness is, because it’s pretty tricky.
 You don’t know what the calmness is.
 If you get the calmness, it’s not calm.
 Don’t you think so?
 You say, “I get the calmness!”
 At that time it’s not calm, *[he laughs,]* because you stirred up the calmness!

-Can you see that kind of mind operating constantly like this?
-If you do zazen like this.
+Can you see that kind of mind operating constantly like this, if you do zazen like this?
 So, the more you try to make your mind calm in zazen, the more you can see the operation of your mind.

 And [according to] this book, [you] have to make your mind calm, but the more you make your mind calm, the more you can see the mind which you cannot make calm.
 In other words, your mind seems to be calm, but [it is] not calm actually; it means still there is the minute functioning of the change of the consciousness there.

 And then, right in the middle of calmness, you immediately say, “I get the calmness!”
 Then that is very minute change of consciousness.
 And then next moment, forget it. *[He laughs.]* Okay?
 Forget it.
 Forget it and then sit, constantly.
 Still there is there.
 It means you have to continually say, “Forget it.
 Forget it.
 Forget it.”
 Okay?
 So the most minute change of consciousness can still be recognized in *samadhi*, in the calmness of your zazen.

 In this book, this is called *moment*.
 Because time is produced by change of consciousness.
 So still you are living constantly in the stream of time.
 Alright?
-So it’s very difficult to take initiative activities right in the middle of stream of time, because still there are the most minute changes of consciousness, always there.
+So it’s very difficult to take initiative [action] right in the middle of the stream of time, because still there are the most minute changes of consciousness, always there.

 But more or less, you can do it.
 That’s why you have to know how consciousness is changing.
 You have to realize [that] through and through in zazen.

 That’s why the most minute change of consciousness recognized by your calmness, by your zazen, is called *moment*.
 That’s why Dōgen Zenji says, “You should realize the moment.”
 You should understand the moment through and through.
 Otherwise you cannot awaken the bodhi-mind.

 This is *the moment* in this book.
-So *moment* is the very delicate, continuous change of consciousness, [which is] still there.
-So the most minute change of consciousness is still recognized even though the consciousness is tranquilized to the maximum.
+So *moment* is the very delicate, continuous change of consciousness [which is] still there.
+The most minute change of consciousness is still recognized even though the consciousness is tranquilized to the maximum.
 Therein, moment can be recognized.
 This is called *moment*.

+#### 52:18

-And how this moment is produced, that is called the most minute change of consciousness.
-That most minute [change of] consciousness is called *ignorance*.
+And how this moment is produced, [which] is called “the most minute change of consciousness”: that most minute [change of] consciousness is called *ignorance*.

 So *moment* is *ignorance*.
 You don’t know from where the moment comes.
-That moment is, in terms of that change of the most minute change of consciousness can be seen in terms of time, it is called *moment*.
+[When] that most minute change of consciousness [is] seen in terms of time, it is called *moment*.
 And then when you try to see the source of the moment, from where it comes, at that time it is called *ignorance*.
-And that ignorance is happening always, constantly – suddenly.
+And that ignorance is happening always, constantly, suddenly.

 So, look at page 50 of this book, the second paragraph.
 It says,